sbird92/jh-code-challenge/README.md

 ## Running the Program

+## Additional Features
+1. Retry on connection failure
+2. Add configuration for hard coded values
+3. More robust logging - Background ILogger implementation to gather logging and give info on app health
+4. Better error handling for tweet deserialization, bad connection, metric store connection
+5. Metrics are simple counts - need a better scheme to handle more complex aggregation.

 ## Design Considerations
 1. The app should not block statists reporting while processing tweets.
 (And vice versa.)